ALaurinne/ALaurinne/README.md

 ## Laurinne Oliveira, but you can call me Lauri

 🎓 Computer Scientist

-💻  Software Developer
+💻 Software Developer — Python, AI and C#

-🎮  Passionate about coding new games in Unity
+🎮 I build small games in Unity and play a lot of indie ones

-💙  Enthusiastic about Flutter and AI

-🦔  I’m passionate about Challenges, Animals and Indie Games!

-🕵️‍♀️  Some soft skills such as: Communication, Results Orientation, Teamwork and Leadership.
+🧩 I like problems without an obvious answer

+🦔 And I have a serious weakness for cute animals